YizeZhang/Net_Diff/README.md

 It supports functions of SPP/PPP/DSPP/DPPP/RTK/PPP-RTK, it can also applied in SPP/PPP with BeiDou augmentation information.

-It supports data analysis, including coordinate plotting, satellite skyview, satellite number, PDOP, satellite skyview, satellite number, omc, positioning residuals and so on.
+It supports data analysis, including coordinate plotting, positioning error comparison, satellite number, PDOP, satellite skyview, satellite visibility, cycleslip, troposphere, ionosphere, observation minus correction, positioning residuals and so on.

 It provides IGS data and products download.